AP news guide: Nov. 5 general election in Kentucky

 SECRETARY OF STATE

-Kentucky Auditor Mike Harmon’s Democratic challenger, Sheri Donahue, is a cybersecurity expert who audited weapons projects for the U.S. Navy.
+Republican Mike Harmon won reelection as Kentucky auditor.
+Harmon defeated Democrat Sheri Donahue, a cybersecurity expert who audited weapons projects for the U.S. Navy.
 Harmon, a former state representative, said his job since getting elected in 2015 has been to “follow the data” wherever it leads.
-The auditor oversees audits of state agencies and county governments.
-Donahue has said Harmon hasn’t done enough to scrutinize economic incentive packages being offered to potential businesses.
+The auditor is in charge of overseeing audits of state agencies and county governments.
+Harmon’s office performed an audit of two of the state’s largest public pension systems and released the results in August.
+The audit reported the pension systems had not been properly disclosing information about how they invest money and pay investment managers.
+Harmon was a state legislator from central Kentucky before he was elected auditor.

-Two special elections for Kentucky House districts will also be held Nov.
-5. In House District 18, Democrat Becky Miller faces Republican Samara Heavrin.
+Two special elections for Kentucky House districts were decided Tuesday.
+In House District 18, Republican Samara Heavrin defeated Democrat Becky Miller.
 The district includes Grayson County and part of Hardin County.
-In House District 63, Republican Kim Banta faces Democrat Josh Blair to represent parts of Kenton and Boone counties.
+In House District 63, Republican Kim Banta defeated Democrat Josh Blair to represent parts of Kenton and Boone counties.